tretuttle/Shithub-Explorer/README.md

 [![Made with ❤️](https://img.shields.io/badge/Made%20with-❤️-red.svg)](https://github.com/tretuttle/Shithub-Explorer)
 [![Powered by Coffee](https://img.shields.io/badge/Powered%20by-Coffee-brown.svg)](https://buymeacoffee.com)

+## 🤷‍♂️ Why Does This Exist?

+Because sometimes at 2:47 AM you remember seeing this *perfect* repository that would solve all your problems, but you can only remember it had something to do with "machine learning" and maybe it was from Google?
+Or was it Facebook?
+Or one of their 47 subsidiary organizations?

 > Ever wanted to search for more than a single topic at one time?
 Tired of not being able to find the right repo you found one night while doom scrolling at 3:00am?
 Wondering why you can't find something amongst the billion of accounts each big company has? **Shithub Explorer** is here for you. 🕵️‍♂️

 ## 🎯 What This Actually Does